ed-o-saurus/PLHaskell/README.md

 ### Testing

-Test batteries are provided in the `tests_trusted.sql` and `tests_untrusted.sql` files in the root directory.
+Test batteries are provided in the `tests_trusted.sql` and `tests_untrusted.sql` files in the `tests` directory.
 They can be run with the commands

 **`$>`** `psql -f tests_trusted.sql`